 When it comes to animal protein, quality matters.
 But buying organic meat and wild seafood can be extremely expensive.
 Luckily, you can usually grab a bag of wild salmon fillets from the freezer for about $2.50 per portion.
 Frozen organic chicken breast isn’t much more expensive than fresh conventional chicken, so you can get a better quality protein for a similar cost.
 It's also smart to buy fish and meat when it is on sale, and freeze it for use later on.

-Click here to add this One Pan Salmon with Roasted Green Beans & Cherry Tomatoes to your That Clean Life meal plan.
+Click here to add this One Pan Salmon with Roasted Green Beans & Cherry Tomatoes to your client’s meal plan.